chrisliiii/pulse-of-melbourne/README.md

 # Python machine learning location classifier:

       predict.py provides a small prediction library that builds a decision tree model to predict the use of a location based on textual social media content.

+      To use:

-      Simply import and pass a dictionary of posts from our database to the predict_from_tweets() method.
+      Simply import predict.py and pass a dictionary of posts from our database to the predict_from_tweets() method.

+      dataset_constructor.py opens a dump of the database and creates the sci_train.txt file in the package directory.